 Pathways - Flexible Entry Pathway

 The StMU Flexible Entry Pathway (FEP) offers an opportunity for students who do not meet the regular academic requirements for admission to St. Mary’s University to qualify for entrance into the Faculty of Arts & Science.
 This pathway is designed for both domestic and international students who attended domestic high schools but do not have English 30-1.
 Get started at St. Mary’s University on probation in the Fall semester by taking a bundle of three courses that were chosen to build university-level reading, writing, research, community and critical thinking skills.
-After completion, get admission to a Arts & Science degree at StMU with credits from those courses!
+After successful completion, get admission to a Arts & Science degree at StMU with credits from those courses!

 Pathways